Connor Rogers reviews Dee Milliner’s rookie season, while previewing what lays ahead.

 - Muhammad Wilkerson – Under contract for 2014

 - Kenrick Ellis – Under contract for 2014

 - Leger Douzable- Unrestricted Free Agent

 Continue reading “New York Jets Pre-Free Agency/Draft Roster Breakdown – Defensive Line”

 Dalbin Osorio with a free agency primer for the New York Jets on the safety position

-With approximately $30-40 million in cap space, the New York Jets are pegged to be players when the new league year begins on March 3rd, 2014.
-Today, we look at free agent defensive linemen.
-Check out our look at Offensive Linemen from last week here.
+With approximately $30-40 million in cap space, the New York Jets are pegged to be players when the new league year begins.
+Today, we look at free agent safeties.
+Check out cornerbacks here: